-Wade through abstract flowers and enjoy a bite to eat at this cool London oasis
+Wade through abstract flowers and enjoy a bite to eat at this cool London oasis.
+Written by Izzy Palmer.

 Ever since its stunning tableware collaboration with colourful, geometric artist Nigel Peake, Hermès has been thinking flowers.
 The vibrant plate and bowl collection, dreamily entitled “A Walk in the Garden” and launched earlier this year, was a triumph of spring in simple, bright patterns.